PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/add-edit-contacts.md

  ## Call to action
  There are 2 buttons at the bottom of this page:
  - Cancel: The contact is not added/edited and the listing is displayed
- - Save: In the case of adding a contact, the contact is added and a success message is displayed on the listing: "Successful creation.".
+ - Save: In the case of adding a contact and if there is no error, the contact is added and a success message is displayed on the listing: "Successful creation.".
 In the case of editing a contact, the contact is edited and a success message is displayed on the listing: "Successful update.".